PavDev3/PavDev3/README.md

 [![Linkedin follow](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/pablo-n-1a4a3669)

-## Sobre mi
+## About Me

-I am an enthusiastic and motivated individual seeking an entry-level Jr Android Developer position.
-I have a strong interest in mobile app development and have completed several courses and personal projects to further my knowledge and skills.
+I am an enthusiastic and motivated individual seeking an entry-level Jr JavaScript Developer position.
+I have a strong interest in web development and have completed several courses and personal projects to further my knowledge and skills.
 I am eager to apply my theoretical and practical understanding to real-world projects and be a part of a team that is dedicated to creating innovative solutions.
 I am confident that with my drive, passion, and quick learning ability, I can quickly become a valuable asset to your company.

+Here are some of my skills and experience:

+Proficient in JavaScript, React, Redux, and other JavaScript libraries Experience with HTML, CSS, and Git
+Ability to work independently and as part of a team Excellent problem-solving and debugging skills
+Strong attention to detail
+I am a quick learner and I am always eager to take on new challenges.
+I am confident that I have the skills and experience necessary to be successful in this role.

+I am available for an interview at your earliest convenience.
+Thank you for your time and consideration.

 <br>